scottishgovernment/resources.mygov.scot/_jobs/infrastructure-engineer.md

 Digital Public Services and Business Transformation works with the wider public sector to deliver a range of technical products.
 These include mygov.scot, which is a single point of entry to government services for citizens and businesses; beta.gov.scot, which is the nation-state website; and Rubric, which is the publishing system that underpins both of these .scot sites.

-The Infrastructure Engineer will make a critical contribution to the successful operation of all systems delivered as a part of the mygov.scot programme.
+The Infrastructure Engineer will make a critical contribution to the successful operation of all systems delivered as a part of the MyGov programme.
 This will include the design, implementation and administration of the production, test and development environments for mygov.scot systems.
 It will include support to the team on major operational challenges such as ensuring these systems are secure, highly available and operate with exemplary performance.

 Note: The successful candidate(s) will be required to participate in a collaborative schedule for 24 hour support and maintenance of the web infrastructure.
 Remuneration will be based upon existing Scottish Government schedules for call-out and overtime payments.

 ### Main Duties

+**Strategic (20%)**

+* Remain up to date with best practice as well as new developments and trends within the web infrastructure industry/communities.
+* Regularly reflect on the capabilities and maturity of the infrastructure team and contribute to the process of continuous improvement.
+* Engage with stakeholders to ensure the role of the team is well understood.
+* Contribute to the infrastructure technology radar and support the introduction of new tools, techniques and platforms through a hold, assess, trial, adopt lifecycle.

 **Operational (80%)**